Hardwood Flooring

 Hardwood flooring has been a traditional flooring material for centuries because of its natural strength, hardness, and beauty.
 Hardwood is a great option for flooring in common areas, living spaces, and walkways because it is highly resistant to surface damage and is relatively easy to maintain.

-Solid hardwood planks are a time-honored tradition in the flooring industry.
+Solid Wood: Solid hardwood planks are a time-honored tradition in the flooring industry.
 Authentic wood comprises the entire plank without artificial substitutions or additional layers.
 100% genuine wood offers an uncompromised aesthetic that has been appreciated for centuries.
 If you want to give your home a personal touch, you will love the opportunity to choose a custom stain and finish.
 Many solid wood options can be sanded and refinished multiple times, providing you with even more options to choose your home’s look and style.

-Engineered hardwood is a composite of layered materials that offer natural hardwood’s strength, durability, and beauty at a more affordable price.
+Engineered Wood: Engineered hardwood is a composite of layered materials that offer natural hardwood’s strength, durability, and beauty at a more affordable price.
 Because engineered hardwood is artificial, some features are designed to be superior to its natural counterpart!
 Engineered hardwood is manufactured by placing a layer of genuine wood on top of a core made from crossed layers of pressed plywood.

-Both have hundreds of options in a wide range of wood species.
-Because wood is a natural product, some species have a limited selection of colors or styles – so it may help to begin the search with a particular species in mind.
+Since wood is a natural product, some species have a limited selection of colors or styles – so it may help to begin the search with a particular species in mind.
 Selecting a wood species is mainly based on two factors: the visual aesthetic and the type of room the flooring is installed in.

-The characteristics of the wood will vary depending on the species, but breaking down the decision into simple binary options is a good start: Do I prefer…
+Visual: The characteristics of the wood will vary depending on the species, but breaking down the decision into simple binary options is a good start: Do I prefer dark or light shades?
+Do I want lots of character and details or a more uniform texture?

-Each wood species is different, and the strength and durability of the wood is no exception.
+Durability: Each wood species is different, and the strength and durability of the wood is no exception.
 A harder wood species like oak or hickory may be more appropriate for a high-traffic walkway, but a less hard species like birch or cherry may better match the aesthetics of a bedroom.
 The top layer of solid hardwood and some thicker engineered hardwoods can be sanded down more than once to offer an opportunity to refinish/stain your floor.

 Pros of Hardwood Flooring